 PATHOPHYSIOLOGY OF THE AGEING LIVER

-The liver undergoes physiological evolution with age, in which several mechanisms are involved.
-First, the liver volume and blood flow decrease [6].
-The liver decreases to one-third of its original size, more markedly in women [7] and a one-third decrease in hepatic blood flow has been reported, particularly in subjects over 75 years old [8,9].
-However, these results are controversial and more data are needed [10].
+The liver undergoes physiological evolution with age, and this process involves several mechanisms.
+First, liver volume and blood flow decrease [6].
+The liver decreases to one-third of its original size, more markedly in women [7], and a one-third decrease in hepatic blood flow has been reported, particularly in subjects over 75-years-old[8,9].
+However, these results are controversial, and more data are needed [10].
 Scintigraphy has shown that compared to the whole body, the size and functionality of the liver decrease with age [11].
 Moreover, endothelial cell fenestration tends to decrease with age [8], the sinusoid vascular system is damaged, and secretion of bile acids is reduced.
 Regarding metabolic parameters, glucogenesis decreases with age but physiological lipids accumulate, enhancing steatosis [12].
-Also, the liver fat composition changes with age [13]; the level of high-density cholesterol and neutral fat is increased by neoglucogenesis.
+Also, liver fat composition changes with age [13]; the level of high-density cholesterol and neutral fat is increased by neoglucogenesis.
 Moreover, older people tend to have higher levels of cholestatic enzymes and bilirubin [14].

-Second, the number of hepatocytes and Kupffer cells and sinusoid capillaries decreases [8].
-Also, hepatocytes decrease in size with aging.
+Second, the number of hepatocytes and Kupffer cells and sinusoid capillaries decreases [8], and hepatocytes decrease in size with aging.
 The frequency of hepatocyte polyploidy increases with age and is associated with dysfunction or a decreased number of mitochondria [15].
 Autophagy is modulated by accumulation of lipofuscin, a non-degradable aggregate of proteins impacted by reactive oxidative species [16].
 Kupffer cells are also involved in ageing [17].
 Cellular senescence is linked to chromosome alterations; telomere shortening occurs more frequently in Kupffer cells than in hepatocytes [18].
 Apoptosis occurs more frequently in older patients, and senescent cells are resistant to apoptosis [19].
 Nevertheless, targeting apoptosis of senescent cells could assist the restoration of liver homeostasis [20].

 Third, the risk of fibrosis and steatosis increases with age [21]; for instance, in chronic hepatitis C virus (HCV) infection [22,23].
 Fibrosis is a consequence of altered liver regeneration in response to injury.
 Responses to oxidative stress, cell senescence, and disrupted mitochondrial homeostasis may explain the greater risk of both fibrosis and steatosis in older patients [24].
 In mouse models, mitochondria are damaged and the risk of DNA damage is increased by oxidative stress [12,25].
 Altered liver regeneration may involve a multiprotein complex comprising CCAAT/enhancer binding protein α.
 Accumulation of this complex inhibits E2F-dependent promoters [26].
 The somatotropic axis is also involved in liver regeneration [27]; however, a full mechanistic understanding remains elusive.

-The immune system changes with age: regulatory T cells, peripheral B cells, monocytes/macrophages, and natural killer cells have reduced functionality and dendritic cells have defective Ag presentation and T-cell activation [28,29].
+The immune system changes with age: regulatory T cells, peripheral B cells, monocytes/macrophages, and natural killer cells have reduced functionality, and dendritic cells have defective Ag presentation and T-cell activation [28,29].
 The levels of markers of oxidation are not different between younger and older mice with CCl4 injury.
 However, the number of proinflammatory CD4+ cells, the expression level of T-helper type-2 cytokines by macrophages, and fibrogenesis are greater in older mice [30,31].
-Furthermore, suppression of autophagy favours inflammation [32] and a high-fat diet increases the risk of liver fibrosis in older mice [33].
+Furthermore, suppression of autophagy favours inflammation [32], and a high-fat diet increases the risk of liver fibrosis in older mice [33].
 These factors also increase the risk of infection.

 The role of ageing in carcinogenesis is debated—both protective and inductive mechanisms are reported [29,34,35].
 The duration of exposure to carcinogens and a history of cirrhosis may promote hepatocellular carcinoma (HCC).
-Therefore, the aged liver is more sensitive to acute and chronic injury and at greater risk of severe fibrosis or cirrhosis.
+Therefore, the aged liver is more sensitive to acute and chronic injury and is at greater risk of severe fibrosis or cirrhosis.

 EPIDEMIOLOGY